LukasPW/dotfiles/README.md

 Personal dotfiles managed with a bare git repository.
 Config files are tracked with paths relative to `$HOME`, so they land where programs expect them on checkout.

 ---
+## NOTE
+Feel free to point out issues in the issues tab but I will be Developing this setup for myself first untill further notice.
+As such I will **not** prioritize any issues found by others and strongly encourage you to either fork this repo and make your own config derived of it or just waiting for a potential future release intended for public use.

+---

 ## Setup